ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute2.md

 ## When to use this route

 Route 2 is recommended for those with advanced knowledge of using command line, and for those doing bulk submissions.
 It is the most suitable route for high-throughput, frequent submissions and automated systems.
 For this route, the metadata is typically provided to ENA in XML documents.
 This is true in all cases except for sequence assemblies, where the metadata is instead provided in JSON format.
-In either case, the metadata are submitted using cURL.
+In either case, the metadata is submitted using cURL.

-## Necessary preparation
+## Necessary preparations

 Before commencing with the submission, the following things are required: